Norman1235/Row-2/README.md

 .cpp files we pushed to the remote repository and created a pull request and merged dev to main.

-To Execute:
+To prepare:
-./"Name of file"
-Testing:
-g++ "Name of file" -o "What you want to name it"
+g++ "Name of File" -o "NameIt" to execute:
+./NameIt